Global, Environmental, and Occupational Health

 The mission of the Department of Global, Environmental, and Occupational Health (GEOH) is to promote and protect human health in the diverse communities across Maryland, the nation and the world through discovery, education, and innovative application of knowledge in the fields of global, environmental, and occupational health.

 Our programs equip students to address current and future global health, environmental health, and occupational health issues through a multidisciplinary lens.
-In and out of the classroom, our faculty, students, and staff delve into today’s grand challenges, from airborne infectious disease transmission and food and waterborne disease to environmental justice, cumulative risk assessment, and the impacts of climate change on human health and vulnerable communities.
+In and out of the classroom, our faculty, students, and staff delve into today’s grand challenges, from airborne infectious disease transmission, food and waterborne disease and antibiotic resistance, to environmental justice, and the impacts of climate change on human health.
+We also examine how digital health innovations are reshaping communities most affected by health disparities.

 Chair: A.R.
 Sapkota (Professor)